apache/druid/docs/ingestion/ingestion-spec.md

 ### Projections

 Projections are pre-aggregated segments that can speed up queries by reducing the number of rows that need to be processed.
-Use the `projectionsSpec` block to define projections for your data during ingestion or [afterwards](../querying/projections.md).
+Use the `projectionsSpec` block to define projections for your data during ingestion or [create them afterwards](../querying/projections.md#after-ingestion).

-Note that the projections dimension becomes part of your datasource.
-To remove a projection from your datasource, you need to reingest the data with the `projectionsSpec` block removed.
+Note that any projections you define becomes a dimension for your datasource.
+To remove a projection from your datasource, you need to reingest the data with the projection removed.
 Alternatively, you can use a query context parameter to not use projections for a specific query.

 ```json
 "projectionsSpec": {